franzheidl/spinners/README.md

 In your html, you can use any markup element you want, a `div`, `span`, `i`, or what have you.

 Spinners come set to `display: inline-block` and `vertical-align: middle` by default so you can put it inside buttons, alerts and the like and have it aligned.
-If this doesn't work for you, declare your overrides ***after*** calling the mixin:
+If the defaults don't work for you, declare your overrides ***after*** calling the mixin:

 	.my-spinner {
     	@include spinner();